TouK/nussknacker/ui/server/README.md

 If you want to connect to infrastructure in docker you need to set on end of line also:
 ;FLINK_REST_URL=http://localhost:3031;FLINK_QUERYABLE_STATE_PROXY_URL=localhost:3063;SCHEMA_REGISTRY_URL=http://localhost:3082;KAFKA_ADDRESS=localhost:3032
     * Module classpath:   ui
+    * "Included dependencies with "Provided" scope" should be checked, so that Flink ProcessManager is included in the classpath

 # Running backend for frontend development
 If you want run backend only for front-end development, please run `./runServer.sh`